rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 you can iterate to find the API that works best for your users.
 Choosing `pub use` gives you flexibility in how you structure your crate internally, and decouples that internal structure with what you present to your users.
-Take a look at some of the code of crates you've installed to see if their internal structure differs from their public API.
+Take a look at some of the code of crates you’ve installed to see if their internal structure differs from their public API.

 ### Setting up a Crates.io Account